ethanmoffat/EndlessClient/README.md

  1. Open EndlessClient.sln in Visual Studio and set EndlessClient as the active/startup project.
  2. Go to Tools->NuGet Package Manager->Package Manager Console
  3. In the Package Manager Console, type Install-Package Microsoft.Bcl.Async

+(Note: EOCLI has been deprecated and its use removed)

 For compatibility with XNA 4.0, EOCLI must be built with an older version of the compiler (.Net 4.0).
 When Visual Studio first opens, it will prompt you to upgrade compilers.
 Just click cancel when this dialog is displayed.
 In case you don't click cancel, use the following steps to revert the framework version: